Zebralight SC700d review

 - Yup, and very stable!

 - Take notice.
-Once its attached it is very very hard to move it around or to take it off.
+Once it is attached it is very very hard to move it around or to take it off.
 So you'd better make sure in which direction you want to attach it Before you clip it on.